yangchenlarkin/Monstra/Sources/Monstore/MemoryCache/README.md

 ## License

-This library is part of the Monstore framework.
+This library is part of the monstra framework.
 See the main LICENSE file for details.